Rodrous/dum-databaseApi/README.md

 ## Todo List
 - [ ] Add Authentication to limit access to database.
-- [ ] Add GET methods to retrive items
+- [X] Add GET methods to retrieve items

 ## Contributions
 Any type of Contribution is Appreciated.